diegoiast/fdbox/readme.md

  * `copy`
    * All copies are binaries.
 By design.
    * Recursive copy not implemented yet
+   * Copy globs, and several files - not implemented yet
+   * Append files (copy file1+file2 file3) not implemented yet
  * `dir`
    * `/o?` Order is funky.
 I admit it's not traditional but it works.
    * `/p` Pausing is not coded yet
+ * date/time
+   * Missing AM/PM input
+   * Test localization (for example date, MM/DD)
  * All other stuff in not implemented.

 ## Building

-The assumption is that this project will be developed on Linux (or any Posix compliant OS), and we maintain compatibilty with DOS at all times.
+The assumption is that this project will be developed on Linux (or any Posix compliant OS), and will maintain compatibilty with DOS at all times.
 The reason, is for better tooling (git, valgrind, strace, text-editors).